Air NZ in trading halt ahead of company announcement

 Analysts say the airline may be seeking around $1.2 billion to shore up its balance sheet as it navigates its third year of the pandemic.

 Air New Zealand chairwoman Dame Therese Walsh and chief executive Greg Foran will outline plans at a briefing at 6.30pm.
+You can watch the press conference live here.

 The trading halt will remain in place until the market opens tomorrow.